 4a.
 The estimated intercept from the fitted regression model is 295.6 This is interpreted to mean that, for those subjects with a ln(CRP) = 0, their estimated mean fibrinogen levels are 295.6.

+5/5 points.
+It would be better to report “ln(CRP)” interms of units of CRP (ln(0)=1).

 4b.
 The estimated slope from the fitted regression model is 36.83, which is interpreted to mean that for each 1 unit increase in ln(CRP) levels, the difference in mean fibrinogen levels is 36.83 units.

+4/5 points.
+Minus 1 point because it is not a 1-unit increase – if you used natural log, it is a 2.718-fold increase..

 4c.
 From linear regression analysis using robust standard error calculations, we estimate that for each 1 unit increase in ln(CRP) levels, the difference in mean fibrinogen levels is 36.83 units.
 The 95% CI calculated with robust standard errors suggests that this finding would not be deemed unusual if the true population difference in mean fibrinogen was between 34.58 and 39.09 units for each 1 unit increase in ln(CRP) levels.
 As the two-sided p-value is P < 0.001, we reject the null hypothesis that there is no association between ln(CRP) and fibrinogen levels in the overall population.

+10/10 points.
+Same comment as above, but I won’t take off points twice.

 4d.
 See table after problem 6.